-We’d love to have you join us as we worship our Savior, Jesus Christ.
+We’d love to have you join us as we worship our God together!
 Here you’ll find some helpful info for your visit.

 When you arrive, feel free to pull into the portico at the main entrance to drop off any passengers.
 Parking is available in the main parking area next to the church building.